Thank you for reading our post, please rate this article at the end.

 Areas for improvement:

-- It is short of some of the outstanding features of other top brands.
+- It lacks some of the outstanding features of other top brands.

 - You will need several applications to get a nice coating.